-As a school we have chosen to study French, Spanish and Latin, with French as the core language throughout the school.
-At the beginning of Year 5 all pupils are introduced to Spanish and Latin, trying a term of each and by the Summer Term they have chosen their second language which they study in Year 6.
-In Year 7, pupils can opt for various combinations of any of the three languages.
+As a school we have chosen to study a broad range of languages including French, Spanish and Latin, with French as the core language from Nursery to Year 8.
+At the beginning of Year 5, all pupils are introduced to Spanish and Latin, trying a term of each and by the Summer Term they have chosen their second language which they study until Year 8.

 Not only do pupils learn the basics of each language, but also the culture of Spanish speaking countries as well as the way of life during the Roman Empire.
 Pupils love learning how their house compares to that of an ancient Roman: not many of us have a shop or an indoor pool at home nowadays!
 Consequently we have many enrichment opportunities throughout the school with Spanish paella evenings, French plays, a Day of The Dead celebration and European Languages Day.
 Popular overseas trips for our older children, including Northern France, Rome, Pompeii and Madrid, also provide an additional immersive element to our languages provision.
 An important part of the Spanish trip itinerary is visiting a Primary School in Madrid so that our pupils can enjoy communicating with their Spanish peers.
 In addition, we have a link with a school in Loon Plage where our pen pals live.
 Years 6 to 8 correspond with them through the year before going to meet them during our annual residential trip.